ibm-cloud-docs/log-analysis/archive.md

     A Single Data Center will only distribute data across devices within a single site.

-    For more information, see [Select regions and endpoints](/docs/services/cloud-object-storage/basics/endpoints.html#select-regions-and-endpoints).
+    For more information, see [Select regions and endpoints](/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints).

 6. Choose the type of *Storage class*.

     You can create buckets with different storage classes.
 Choose the storage class for your bucket based on your requirements to retrieve data.
-For more information, see [Use storage classes](/docs/services/cloud-object-storage/basics/classes.html#use-storage-classes).
+For more information, see [Use storage classes](/docs/services/cloud-object-storage?topic=cloud-object-storage-use-storage-classes#use-storage-classes).

     **Note:** It is not possible to change the storage class of a bucket once the bucket is created.
-If objects need to be reclassified, it is necessary to move the data to another bucket with the desired storage class.
+If objects need to be reclassified, it is necessary to move the data to another bucket with the wanted storage class.

 7. Optionally, add a Key Protect Key to encrypt data at rest.

     All objects are encrypted by default using randomly generated keys and an all-or-nothing-transform.
 While this default encryption model provides at-rest security, some workloads need to be in possession of the encryption keys used.
-For more information, see [Manage encryption](/docs/services/cloud-object-storage/basics/encryption.html#manage-encryption).
+For more information, see [Manage encryption](/docs/services/cloud-object-storage?topic=cloud-object-storage-manage-encryption#manage-encryption).

 ## Step 4: Create a service ID for the IBM Cloud Object Storage instance
-{: #step4}
+{: #archiving_step4}

 A service ID identifies a service similar to how a user ID identifies a user.
 Service IDs are not tied to a specific user.
 If the user that creates the service ID leaves your organization and is deleted from the account, the service ID remains.